Everlasting Kingdom: Unraveling the Bible’s Secrets

 1 Timothy 1:5-7 Now the aim and purpose [2] of the Commandments is love, coming from a pure inner being and from a clear conscience, and from genuine conviction [faith].
 6 But some of these people have drifted away and have turned to peddling nonsense.
 7 They want to be Torah teachers, yet they don’t understand what they’re talking about or anything about their bold assertions.

-[2] About all of the older Greek translations use the antinomian word “end” rather than “aim or purpose or goal”.
-Yet the Commandments are no more ending than “the end” of “everlasting life” is in Romans 6:22.
-Same with Romans 10:4, “For Christ is the ‘end’ of the law”, or “the ‘end’ of the Lord”, as in James 5:11.
+[2] About all of the older Greek translations use the antinomian word “end” rather than “aim or purpose or goal.”
+Yet the Commandments are no more ending than “The end” of “everlasting life” is in Romans 6:22.
+Same with Romans 10:4, “for Christ is the ‘end’ of the law”, or “The ‘end’ of the Lord”, as in James 5:11.

 The primary reason that various assemblies have Statements of Beliefs is so that other people can quickly determine where the organization stands on certain theological issues.
 The problem with a pre packaged belief system is that the set of teachings tends to cause people to carve these ideas into stone tablets in their minds, rather than depending upon the Bible.
 It becomes difficult to grow in spiritual understanding beyond those tenants.
 The Statement of Beliefs becomes, in a real sense, a restraining wall built around the organization’s herd of holy cows.